qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/translate.rst

 for its documentation and web site.
 However, all these components are available in many other languages since it is designed to be translated into any language quite easily.
-At this moment over fourthy other languages are already available (though not all well maintained) for the GUI and more than twenty for web site and documentation.
+At this moment about forty languages are already available in the Desktop user interface and about eighty languages are available in transifex ready to be translated.
+Nearly the same apply for the web site and documentation.

 The translation process is managed by the :ref:`Translation Team <gui-translation>` and all the activities are done under the `Transifex <https://www.transifex.com/>`_